 One to three credits.
 May be repeated for up to three credits.
 Prerequisite: Consent of instructor.
 In-depth study of a selected topic in mathematics.

 Music (MUS)

 Music courses at Richard Bland College support the liberal arts by providing a basic understanding of the role of music in social and cultural development.
-In addition, performance opportunities exist in choral and instrumental music.
+Performance opportunities are offered in choral and instrumental music.

 103 Music Appreciation